emilioybarra/lab-order-app/README.md

 ### Creating a new admin user

 When creating a new admin user, go to the mongodb cluster, and if not already there, create an admin collection.
-Then enter in the following fields into the collection
+Then enter the following fields into the collection

+*Also remember to set the 'HASH_SECRET' variable in your .env file.

 ```text
 // Role has to be admin